csuka/ansible_role_keepalived/README.md

 An Ansible role that installs, configures and manages keepalived for EL 8.

-This role will clone the keepalived source code from github.com, and install the application from source.
+This role will clone the keepalived source code from github.com, and installs the application from source.

 ## Configuration
 Set version to install with: